<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<atom:link href="http://excelzoom.com/comments/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://excelzoom.com/comments/feed/" rel="self" type="application/rss+xml" />

 <description>...because it&#039;s more than just a calculator</description>